unification-com/xfund-vor/docs/guide/oracle.md

 - `gas_limit` - gas units limit for fulfilling a request.
 Default `500000`
 - `max_gas_price` - max gas price in gwei you are willing to pay to fulfil a request.
   Gas price is estimated with each fulfillment Tx, but will be capped at this value.
 Default `150`
+- `wait_confirmations` - number of block confirmations to wait before fulfilling a request.
+Default `10`
 - `database.dialect` - `postgres` or `sqlite`.
 Default `sqlite`
 - `database.storage` - (`sqlite` only) - path to the DB file.
 It will be created on the oracle's first run if one does not exist.
 Default `./oracle.db`